 An edited volume is a collection of scholarly chapters written by different authors to present their viewpoints and experiences on a specific theme.
 The chapters of the edited volume being contributed by different authors undergo a peer-reviewing process to ensure the quality and finally the consistency in style and content flow is managed by the volume editor.
 The chapters of the edited volume should be original & unpublished works of the author.

 Edited volumes can be excellent books if they are conceived thoughtfully and managed well by the editor.
 A successful edited volume is more than an expanded version of a thematic journal issue, but is itself a coherent intellectual project and should be considered that way from the beginning.
-The key focus of an edited volume is the presentation of multiple fresh perspectives on a particular subject, informed by a broad spectrum of scholarly insights and research expertise, and to work against its main vulnerability of the topic.
+The key focus of an edited volume is the presentation of multiple fresh perspectives on a particular subject, informed by a broad spectrum of scholarly insights and research expertise, and to work against the main vulnerability of the topic.

 The editor(s) of an edited volume is responsible for determining the book’s purpose, structure, style, etc., and invites individual eligible contributors to write chapters.
-Selecting the contributions may involve an open call for a chapter or maybe conducted privately through colleagues and collaborators.
+Selecting the contributions may involve an open call for a chapter or may be conducted privately through colleagues and collaborators.
 The editor is also responsible for managing the peer-review process to ensure the quality of selected chapters and keeping the writing process on schedule.
 The editor may also be a chapter contributor to the volume.
 The editor also carries out the linguistic and substantive editing of the chapters before submitting the manuscript to us.

 Edited Volume Proposal Submission